YashwanthRaj/The-Complete-Web-Development-Bootcamp/README.md

 charset which represents the character set of the contents of the website.

 Then Lastly the body inside which we code i.e include the body of the website.

+# Section 5 - Introduction to CSS

+### What is CSS?

+CSS stands for Cascading Style Sheet.
+It is used to add style to the HTML web pages.
+There are three types of css declaration

+1. Inline - We style an element by adding style attributes in the HTML tag.
+2. Internal - We add declare the CSS inside the style tag and place it inside head tag in HTML.
+3. External - We create a separate css file with all the styling elements and link it with HTML.

+When we have a multipage website, it is very essential to have external style sheet.
+Anyway in all cases external css is recommended.

+Generally, in css we have the css selector which denotes what to apply changes on, then property that we want to change/style.
+Then comes the value of the property.

+### CSS Selector

+The part that selects a html element so that we can apply css to that element.
+We can select a html tag, class and ID for a html element.
+Class can be same for many html elements denoted by .className in css.
+The ID cannot be same for multiple elements denoted by # in css.

+If we have a general tag, then we have classes and IDs that fall under the general tag, then the css will consider only the higher level css selector like class and ID.

+### Attribute Selector

+Another way we can select parts of our HTML is using attribute selector denoted by tagName[attributeName] .

+### Universe Selector

+This is to select all in a html page denoted by *.